donkirkby/zero-play/docs/journal/index.md

 After adding a review feature, I think the basic version is done.
 Before I go back to fighting with machine learning, I'm going to try converting the Shibumi project to use the new GUI.

+### Sep 2020
+Spargo has a superko rule that forbids any game state from being repeated.
+That means that you have to track the current board state, as well as the history, so I switched from board classes to game state classes.

+Released the first usable release of this and Shibumi Games.
+One nice feature is the adjustment of AI strength after wins and losses.

+### Oct 2020
+As the Shibumi games are gaining more controls, I decided to move most of the controls out of the `QGraphicsScene`, so developers can use Qt's layout classes.